slembcke/slembcke.github.io/_drafts/WaveSim.md

 * Does changing a single wave value change all of the water?
 * The height and velocity always look similar.
 Do you remember [why](#the-simplest-wave)?

 Now for some boring FFT details we need to know: When given a grid of _N_ water surface points, the FFT will split it into _N_ waves.
-Also, the biggest performance trick the FFT uses only works when the size is a power of two. (like 16, 256, 1024, etc) You can work around this, but it's easiest not to.
+Also, the biggest performance trick the FFT uses only works when the size is a power of two. (like 16, 256, 1024, etc) You can work around the size limitation, but it's easier not to.
 The FFT also treats the input as a repeating sequence.
-This is _extremely_ handy if you want to make the results tileable.
-It's mildly annoying if you don't, but to avoid it you'll just need to save some space at the edges to clamp the height/velocity values to 0.
+This is _extremely_ handy if you want to make the results tileable, but mildly annoying if you don't.
+To avoid wrapping around you'll just need to save some space at the edges to clamp the height/velocity values to 0.

 The wavelengths the FFT uses always follow a simple pattern: The first wave is just the average water height/velocity (think _wavelength = infinity_).
 Then next few waves will have wavelengths _N/1_, _N/2_, _N/3_ and so on.
 Eventually when you get to the middle, you'll have a wavelength of _N/(N/2)_, which simplifies to 2.
 Now the waves switch directions, and the wavelengths start getting longer until you get to the final wave with a wavelength of _N/1_ again.
 Put another way, the waves have wavelength _N/index_ in the first half and _N/(N&nbsp;-&nbsp;index)_ in the second half.